robotframework/QuickStartGuide/QuickStart.rst

 Notice that at the time of this writing Python 3 is not yet officially supported.
-See the aforementioned `installation instructions`_ for information about an unofficial Python 3 port and the latest status of Python 3 support.
+See the aforementioned `installation instructions`_ for information about an unofficial Python 3 port and the latest status of Python 3 support in general.

 .. _`Robot Framework installation instructions`:
    https://github.com/robotframework/robotframework/blob/master/INSTALL.rst